You know that feeling you have when you just want to set someone’s face on fire and put it out with a fork?

 There definitely should be an option for pre-paid maintenance, such as a 10 hour package that is available over the space of a year.
 However, monthly payments are most likely going to tie you into unnecessary spending on work that’s actually not happening.

-Opt for pre-paid maintenance (to save cash) or go for ad-hoc maintenance, where you pay as the updates are done.
+Opt for pre-paid maintenance and updates (to save cash) or go for ad-hoc maintenance, where you pay as the updates are done.

 Mr Designer should make it clear, from the get-go, exactly what will be expected from you, as the client.